-"We know that meatworks are a really significant challenge for us, whether it be lamb, poultry, or beef," Mr Andrews said.
+"We know that meatworks are a really significant challenge for us, whether it be lamb, poultry, or beef, they will move to two-thirds production, reducing their production by one third," Mr Andrews said.

-There are about 56 livestock and poultry abattoirs in Victoria.
+There are about 56 cattle, sheep, pig and poultry abattoirs in Victoria.

-The meat supply chain includes meat processing, smallgoods manufacturing, wholesaling and cold logistics.
+The meat supply chain includes meat processing, smallgoods manufacturing, wholesaling and cold logistics, with operating restrictions.